Yule: 9 Ways to Celebrate the Cosy Magic of Winter

 Many people shy away from going outside during winter.

-You can also connect with the spirit of the season by playing some wintery ambiences on YouTube and perform some winter pathworking.
+You can also connect with the spirit of the season by playing some wintery ambiences on YouTube and perform a winter pathworking.

 6. perform a Yule Tarot Reading